stanford-dancebreak/stanford-dancebreak.github.io/content/info/local.md

 ## Social Dance Groups

-All social dance groups listed in the next section are non-audition and beginner friendly, and almost all of them hold weekly beginner classes throughout the week.
+All social dance groups listed in the next section are non-audition and beginner-friendly, and almost all of them hold weekly beginner classes throughout the week.
 There is absolutely no dance experience necessary to come check a class or social out.
 There is also no need to bring a dance partner, as we switch partners in classes and socials.